carmenlup/gh-actions-practice/README.md

 ## 06 - Using context

+GitHub provides context that have multiple info that can be used in workflow

+$\color{green}{Remark:}$
-GitHub provides context that have multiple info that can be used in workflow **Remark:** to use context at the workflow level, for example input context, first must be defined for use it.
+To use context at the workflow level, for example input context, first must be defined for use it.
 Example form workflow shows how name of the workflow can be customized at runtime.

 Important contexts: